massoncheg/forgejo-docs/docs/user/webhooks.md

 - Trigger On: Push Events
 - Active: Checked

-Now on your server create the PHP file webhook.php
+Now, on your server, create the PHP file `webhook.php`.

 ```
 <?php